Lyalpha/ifuanal/docs/tutorial.rst

 * Emission lines to fit are defined in the file `data/emissionlines.json`.
-  Additional lines can be fit for by copying this file and manually adding new entries, and giving the filepath of this new file via the ``el_json`` argument. **The existing entries are required by the code and should not be removed or altered - they are needed for metallicity determinations**.
+  Additional lines can be fit for by copying this file and manually adding new entries, and giving the filepath of this new file via the ``el_json`` argument (alternatively a pythin ``dict`` can be passed of the same format) **If the existing entries in the default line list are removed or altered some plotting may fail that relies on these lines**.
 No sanity checking of the lines is done, so make sure they are sensible for the data being analysed (i.e. within the wavelength window of the cube).

 ..
 NOTE::